Skip to main content

 The following steps are required for setting up SnapMirror relationships between an on-premises ONTAP system and FSx ONTAP:

-Note Refer to the FSx for ONTAP – ONTAP User Guide for more information on creating SnapMirror relationships with FSx.
+Note Refer to the FSx ONTAP – ONTAP User Guide for more information on creating SnapMirror relationships with FSx.

 Record the source and destination Intercluster logical interfaces